 Persistence in the program is essential.
-Students placed and enrolled in an DSP class are not permitted to withdraw except for serious circumstances and with the permission of the DSP director.
-Students denied permission to withdraw from a DSP course may appeal to the Vice President for Academic and Student Affairs.
-With the consent of the director, a grade of WD may be assigned for circumstances such as death in the family, long-term illness, or similar circumstances.
-It is the student's responsibility to request a WD grade from the Director of Developmental Studies.
+Students placed and enrolled in an DSP class are encouraged to persist, and withdrawing is discouraged.
+Students who need to withdraw due to extenuating circumstances such as a death in the family, accident or long-term illness, may receive a grade of W with permission from the Director of Developmental Studies.
+It is the student's responsibility to request a W grade from the Director.